-Replacement light bulbs must be of the type, voltage and wattage listed on the lamp fixture.
+Replacement light bulbs must be the same type, voltage and wattage listed on the lamp fixture.
 Use of incorrectly sized bulbs can overload lamp circuits and may create a fire hazard by overheating the fixture.
+Before replacing a bulb, be sure the light is off.